Ahmad-fadl/ita/README.md

 * When you have done the above, run ``src/Classifier_Evaluation.py``.
 * This python file creates numeric features out of the recently created features.
   On those features several classifiers are compared regarding their performance using the given sentiments as gold labels.
   In addition several visualizations are computed and saved locally in the ``src/`` folder as svg.
+* May take 15-35 minutes.

 -------------